<< Search Again

 The Occupational Therapy Assistant (OTA) Program combines classroom instruction with clinical experiences.
 The program includes two portions which include the general education core and the OTA core courses.
 Students successfully completing the OTA program are awarded an Associate of Applied Science degree (AAS) in Occupational Therapy Assistant.

-Due to the strenuous nature of the OTA program and practice-orientation of CCCUA, the College reserves the right to determine the eligibility of any student to enroll or continue in the OTA program.
+Due to the strenuous nature of the OTA program and practice-orientation, the College reserves the right to determine the eligibility of any student to enroll or continue in the OTA program.
 This determination is based on, but not limited to, the characteristics required of a clinical OTA.
 Eligibility determination is made by the faculty’s evaluation of a student’s ability to perform the clinical tasks necessary to complete the clinical and course objectives.
 These abilities are reevaluated after each course.

 To meet the all requirements of ACOTE/AOTA, the OTA program will follow a special calendar, and class days will be different from those followed by students in other programs.
 Regular class days will be 6 - 8 hours each; clinical days will be 8-12 hours each.